-Blue and white isone of my favourites as you all know and I can’t have enough of it.
+Blue and white is one of my favorites as you all know and I can’t have enough of it.
 Especially with the plethora that’s available on the market right now – I’m continuously on the hunt for new pieces to add to my collection.
 Most of you already know this about me…

 It’s really funny that I haven’t used it as a grouping on our ottoman until now.
 But I can tell you, I am LOVING this look.
 I could live in a house that’s entirely blue and white!
 And since we’re in the thick of Summer, what better arrangement to be using?
-To see how I have our ottoman styled from my Summer Home Tour, click here.
+To see how I’ve styled our ottoman for my Summer Home Tour, click here.

-Many of my pieces I’ve picked up here or there, some form vintage shops, some are ‘borrowed’ from my mother’s collection (yes, I know, they’re going back soon), many I’ve scored in Chinatown, and others from different retailers like HomeSense (or HomeGoods), Pier 1 or Bombay Company.
-There is just something magical that happens when I see all these beauties corralled in one place.
+Many of my pieces I’ve picked up here or there, some form vintage shops, some are ‘borrowed’ from my mother’s collection, many I’ve scored in Chinatown, and others from different retailers like HomeSense (or HomeGoods), Pier 1 or Bombay Company.
+There is just something magical that happens when I see all these beauties corralled in one place!

-To add dimension and interest andto play up the look, I’ve added some beach inspired coral, sand dollars and shells.
+To add dimension and interest and to play up the look, I’ve added some coral, sand dollars and shells.

-Not everyone collects blue and white, or has enough pieces to group together like this, but the idea is to display a monochromatic collection – a group of accessories and vases within the same color palette.
+Not everyone collects blue and white, or has enough pieces to group together like this, but the idea is to style a coffee table like this is to display a monochromatic collection – a group of accessories and vases within the same color palette.

 Look around your home and gather items that are within the same color family – even blue and green can work for this look, because they’re both cool colors.